 Abstract

 Studies of model organisms have provided important insights into how natural genetic differences shape trait variation.
 These discoveries are driven by the growing availability of genomes and the expansive experimental toolkits afforded to researchers using these species.
 For example, Caenorhabditis elegans is increasingly being used to identify and measure the effects of natural genetic variants on traits using quantitative genetics.
 Since 2016, the C. elegans Natural Diversity Resource (CeNDR) has facilitated many of these studies by providing an archive of wild strains, genome-wide sequence and variant data for each strain, and a genome-wide association (GWA) mapping portal for the C. elegans community.
-Here, we present an updated platform, the Caenorhabditis Natural Diversity Resource (CaeNDR), that enables quantitative genetics and genomics studies across the three selfing Caenorhabditis species: C. elegans, C. briggsae, and C. tropicalis.
+Here, we present an updated platform, the Caenorhabditis Natural Diversity Resource (CaeNDR), that enables quantitative genetics and genomics studies across the three Caenorhabditis species: C. elegans, C. briggsae, and C. tropicalis.
 The CaeNDR platform hosts several databases that are continually updated by the addition of new strains, whole-genome sequence data, and annotated variants.
 Additionally, CaeNDR provides new interactive tools to explore natural variation and enable GWA mappings.
 All CaeNDR data and tools are accessible through a freely available web portal located at caendr.org.

 Introduction

 Caenorhabditis elegans is regarded as a powerful model because of its experimental tractability, which has facilitated major contributions to the fields of developmental, cellular, and neurobiology.
 C. elegans is a small (~1 mm), free-living nematode that has a near-global distribution and is most often found in association with decomposing plant material (1).
 Several attributes make C. elegans an exceptional animal model.
 First, the species has a short generation time of approximately four days, wherein an individual produces hundreds of offspring (2).
 Its genome is highly compact (~100 Mb), extensively annotated, and amenable to genome editing (3, 4).
 The body is transparent, which enables direct observation of developmental processes and fluorescent reporter constructs (5).
-Additionally, because C. elegans is a facultative outcrosser (males are rare and self-fertile hermaphrodites are the norm), genotypes can be recombined easily using controlled crosses and homogenized by repeated selfing.
+Additionally, because C. elegans is a facultative outcrosser (males are rare and self-fertile hermaphrodites are the norm), genotypes can be recombined easily using controlled crosses and homogenized by repeated self-crossing.
 Moreover, strains can be cryopreserved indefinitely (6), which prevents the accumulation of novel mutations and ensures the fidelity of genomes over time.
-Finally, the other selfing Caenorhabditis species, C. briggsae and C. tropicalis, share the advantageous attributes of C. elegans and enable comparative studies within the genus.
+Finally, the other androdioecious Caenorhabditis species, C. briggsae and C. tropicalis, share the advantageous attributes of C. elegans and enable comparative studies within the genus.

 Comparative studies have informed our understanding of several aspects of Caenorhabditis biology, including the evolution of self-fertilization (7, 8), the regulation of cell fates involved in vulva development (9–11), the thermotolerance and thermoplasticity of germline development (12), the developmental determinants of sperm size (13), the regulation of dauer formation (14), pheromone signaling and the biosynthesis of pheromones (15), the mutational process (16, 17), the abundance and distribution of selfish genetic elements such as transposable elements and toxin-antidote elements (18–21), and the resistance to anthelmintics (22).
-These investigations have also revealed the changes in overall genome structure, gene structure, and protein-coding gene content that are associated with the transition to selfing (23–26), and the strikingly high rates of intrachromosomal rearrangements in selfing species relative to their outcrossing relatives (27–30).
+These investigations have also revealed the changes in overall genome structure, gene structure, and protein-coding gene content that are associated with the transition to self-fertilization (23–26), and the strikingly high rates of intrachromosomal rearrangements relative to their outcrossing relatives (27–30).